 Authors: In order to ensure that your protocol can be filmed in a single day, the protocol text must be limited to 30 steps (marked with two-digit numbers, e.g. 2.1., 2.2.) and 60 "shots" (designated by a three-digit number, e.g. 2.1.1, 2.2.2).
 The scope of the scripted protocol text should include only those aspects of the procedure that require visualization in order to be well understood.

-Growth and Harvesting of Arabidopsis Leaves
+Harvesting of Arabidopsis Leaves

 To begin this procedure, first prepare all buffers, stock solutions, and gradients as outlined in the text protocol [1-MED/WIDE].